Rocket-CDS/RocketCDS/plugins/rocketcatalog/autocomplete.md

 ```
 If the "searchtextbox.cshtml" template is in the AppTheme is will be used.
 Otherwise the default plugin will be used.

+## RCautocompleteUtils.TextBox()
+Autocomplete on a TextBox.

-## RCautocompleteUtils.TextBox() and RCautocompleteUtils.TextArea()
+## RCautocompleteUtils.TextArea()
-These are tokens and methods that inject a textbox with autocomplete.
-There is no other functionlaity and they can be used for a normal input field.
+Autocomplete on a TextArea.

 ## RCautocompleteUtils.SearchInputField()
-The "search" input is used to initiate a search in the catalog.
+A "search" input is used to initiate a search in the catalog.
 It uses the standard search field, which MUST exists on the page.

-On text selection from the autocomplete list, the JS included on render moves the selected data to the search field and initiates the search, by clicking the searchbutton event.
+On text selection from the autocomplete list, JavaScript moves the selected data to the search field and initiates the search, by triggering the searchbutton click event.

-In the example "/DesktopModules/DNNrocketModules/RCatalogAutocomplete/example_Search.cshtml" , included in the plugin, the search field and button are hidden on the page.

 ## Params